scaleway/kernel-tools/README.md

 The kernel is built with the official mainline kernel, here are the .config files used.

+The list of Scaleway's bootscripts is available at http://devhub.scaleway.com/#/bootscripts.

 ## Modifications

 We added kernel module to simulate some virtualization features: